-My definition: An emergency fund is money that you set a side (a few months of your expenses) to be used only in an emergency.
+My definition: An emergency fund is money you set aside to be used only in an emergency.
 It’s like a fire extinguisher for your personal finances.

-The fund is typically made up of three to six months of your expenses and is typically held in a place separate from your normal spending account.
+The fund is usually made up of three to six months of your expenses and is typically held in a place separate from your normal spending account.

 Why You Need an Emergency Fund